Asda petrol pump £99 'charge' confusion

 Asda petrol: Questions over pay at the pump charges

-A Facebook post went viral after a consumer saw a £99 debit on her online bank when she bought petrol at the pump from Asda at the weekend.
+A woman who believed she had been charged £99 for £5 worth of petrol at Asda says the supermarket's new payment system is an "absolute joke".

-The mother-of-two's complaint about £99 being taken from her was shared widely on social media.
+Jade Louise took to Facebook when she saw a £99 debit on her online bank after topping up at the weekend.

 But the money never left her account, according to the supermarket and banks.